Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3EggRNG.md

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Emulator/Images/G3EggE5.png"</p><br>

 In our example we will be going with the `PID: XXXXXXXX` which gives us a Shiny Timid Ralts.
-Make note of the `Held Advances` & `Redraw` values; in our example these are 20670 and 7 respectively, which means we will be targeting a `Timer` value of ???, while opening and closing the PokéDex ? times beforehand.<br>
+Make note of the `Held Advances` & `Redraw` values; in our example these are ??? and ? respectively, which means we will be targeting a `Timer` value of ???, while opening and closing the PokéDex ? times beforehand.<br>

 Now we move onto the IV spread search, so configure the window as such:
 - **RNG Info**:
   - **Held Advances**: We've already found a suitable `PID`, so this time we enter the starting `Advances` value in the first box, and 0 in the second box.
-  - **Pickup Advances**: Enter a value at least 2000 `Advances` above the `Held Advances` one you got in the step before in the first box, and the maximum number of advances you're willing to wait for redeeming the Egg (usually 100000 is more than enough).
+  - **Pickup Advances**: Enter a value at least 2000 `Advances` above the `Held Advances` target you got in the step before in the first box, and the maximum number of advances you're willing to wait for redeeming the Egg (usually 100000 is more than enough).
   - **Offset (Held / Pickup)**: Leave the value entered for the previous search here unchanged (17 and 2 or 3 respectively).
   - **Calibration**: Leave the value entered for the previous search here unchanged.
   - **Redraws**: Enter the number of Redraws you got in the `PID` search above here in both boxes.
   - **Method**: Select `Normal` by default.
 More information on the other options will be provided in the `Troubleshooting` step below.
   - **Compatibility**: Select the Compatibility of your Parents.
 - **Settings**: Leave these unchanged from the previous search.
-- **Filters**: Reset all the details you entered before back to `Any` here, and instead specify the IV filters you'd like for your Egg.
+- **Filters**: Reset all the details you entered previously back to `Any` here, and instead specify the IV filters you'd like for your Egg.

 Once you've finished setting up all the fields above, click `Generate`.
 PokéFinder should give you some results almost instantly and find a suitable IV spread for your specifications:<br>